 This is purely based on the audience need and queries than the technical SEO basics such as making your site quick enough.
 The search results indicate customer objective and it is your task to develop the kind of content that ranks well for target phrases.

 Keyword research works well only when it is truly strategic with content mapped to specific business goals.
-You content only stands out only after you have defined and prioritized your whishlist of keyword, otherwise you are getting it wrong.
+You content only stands out only after you have defined and prioritized your wishlist of a keyword, otherwise, you are getting it wrong.
 Using keyword planner in an effective way is sure to bear results.

 Good news!
 Now you have mapped content throughout the tunnel.
 But how would you deal with someone who has now become a customer?
 If you want to be in business then obviously go for increased customer retention and customer advocacy.
 Thus your content will go a long way in assisting the basic business goals.